Share via

 8. BlockModernAuthWebServices

-After installing CU13, any pre-existing auth policies (including the default authentication policy) will have the above parameters disabled.
-This means that customers using HMA don't need to change their pre-existing auth policies.
+After installing CU13 or later, any pre-existing auth policies (including the default authentication policy) have the parameters disabled.
+That means that if you're already using HMA you don't need to change the pre-existing auth policies.

-Existing Exchange Hybrid customers should use Hybrid Modern Auth.
-Hybrid customers using HMA can leave the values of the BlockModernAuth* parameters at 0 to continue using HMA.
-The steps outlined for setting up Modern Auth with ADFS are only relevant for customers who aren't using Exchange Hybrid and are purely on-premises.
+Existing Exchange Hybrid configurations should use Hybrid Modern Auth (HMA).
+Hybrid installations using HMA can leave the values of the BlockModernAuth* parameters at 0 to continue using HMA.
+The steps outlined for setting up Modern Auth with ADFS are only relevant for organizations who aren't using Exchange Hybrid and are purely on-premises.

 Set up Active Directory Federation Services (ADFS)

-Customers need to install and configure ADFS in the environment to allow Exchange clients to use Forms authentication (OAuth) to connect to Exchange Server.
+You need to install and configure ADFS in the environment to allow Exchange clients to use Forms authentication (OAuth) to connect to Exchange Server.
+Refer to the Checklist: Setting Up a Federation Server to assist with your ADFS configuration.

 Certificate requirements for ADFS configuration in Exchange Server Organization